koush/EFI-X99/README.md

 # My Hackintosh

-This repository is the EFI directory (basically, a boot drive) that can boot a Sierra (10.12.1 at time of writing) installation.
+This repository is the EFI directory (basically, a boot drive) that can boot a macOS (10.12.1, at time of writing) installation.
 This EFI will only work with my specific setup, but may work with similar ones via tweaking.

 ## Installation